jfroelich/rss-reader/src/operations/activate-feed.md

 ### Return value

 Returns a promise that resolves to undefined.
 The promise settles either when an error occurs or when the transaction completes and the channel messages have been posted.

-### TODOs

-* for `request_onsuccess`, get the store from the event rather than parameter, this is delayed because I forgot how to do so, and am not sure if it is possible